Milton Bearden: CIA

 During his 30-year career with the CIA, Bearden was a station chief in Pakistan, Nigeria, Sudan and Germany.
-He served as the CIA's chief of station in Pakistan from 1986 to 1989, and played a role in managing Agency's provision of arms, intelligence and training to the ISI which in turn provided the Afghan mujahedeen fighting occupying Soviet forces.
+He served as the CIA's chief of station in Pakistan from 1986 to 1989, and as part of Operation Cyclone managed the Agency's provision of arms, intelligence and training to the ISI which in turn provided the Afghan mujahedeen fighting occupying Soviet forces.
 He was also responsible for collecting intelligence on Pakistan's then-covert nuclear weapons program.

 Bearden appeared several times in the BBC Documentary by Adam Curtis called The Power of Nightmares where he talked of his involvement with the Mujahadeen, the Afghan Arabs and how he was assigned to the role by William Casey, the then current Director of Central Intelligence.
 According to Bearden, Casey told him that Afghanistan seemed to be possibly one of the keys to winning.
 Casey said "'I want you to go to Afghanistan, I want you to go next month and I will give you what ever you need to win...
 He gave me the Stinger missiles and a billion dollars!"

 Bearden was one of the senior CIA officials criticized in the 1994 "snitch fax".
 The fax was allegedly written by ex-CIA officer David Sullivan, and addressed to members of Congress investigating CIA issues, including the Aldrich Ames spy case.

 He was later appointed the Chief of the Soviet/East European Division during the collapse of the Soviet Union.
 He received the Distinguished Intelligence Medal, the Intelligence Medal of Merit and the Donovan Award for his CIA service.
 He received the Federal Cross of Merit from the President of the German Federal Republic for his service in Germany at the end of the Cold War.